drimh/WalletConnectTest/readme.md

 Purify Test Readme.md

 # Purify
-One paragraph of project description goes here.
-Things to include:
 - What is the primary functionality of this project?
 - What is the purpose of this project?
-- How does it look like in action?
-Have any screenshots, videos etc.?
-- , if there is one

 [Link to the canister](https://oz5wg-liaaa-aaaap-qb43a-cai.icp0.io/)